Our Mission is to promote cultural and environmental resilience through the education of earth-based arts, traditions

 Environmental education is more effective when it is interactive.

 Learning through doing accesses the three learning styles: auditory, visual, and kinesthetic.
 By fostering direct engagement with the environment we create authentic experiences that will have enduring effects at the individual and collective level.
-We don’t talk about the natural world, we go out and talk with the natural world, and most importantly, listen to the nature world.
+We don’t talk about the natural world, we go out and talk with the natural world, and most importantly, listen to the natural world.

 It is impossible to set benchmarks on play.